Tea Type: Oolong Tea

 Tips for Tea Connoisseurs

-Our Phoenix Eight Immortals Dancong oolong tea is made from the early spring harvest of the old tea bush grown in wild, rocky soil on Wu Dong Shan, 1100m above sea level, which forms the Phoenix Mountain Range (Feng Huang Shan) in eastern Guangdong Province.
+Our Phoenix Eight Immortals Dancong oolong tea is made from the early spring harvest of the old gushu tea trees grown by Mr. Huang, the 8th generation great tea master in Da'an Village in Wu Dong Shan, 1100m above sea level, which forms the Phoenix Mountain Range (Feng Huang Shan) in eastern Guangdong Province.

 As with all the teas, oolong tea also offers us health benefits to increase our sense of well-being.
 Several studies indicate that oolong tea is a rich source of antioxidant polyphenols and it may well be just as beneficial as green tea to promote weight loss and cardiovascular health by reducing high blood pressure and cholesterol.